Plácido Domingo

 Domingo has also achieved significant success as a crossover artist, especially in the genres of Latin and popular music.
 In addition to winning fourteen Grammy and Latin Grammy Awards, several of his records have gone silver, gold, platinum and multi-platinum.
 His first pop album, Perhaps Love (1981), spread his fame beyond the opera world.
 The title song, performed as a duet with country and folk singer John Denver, has sold almost four million copies and helped lead to numerous television appearances for the tenor.
 He also starred in many cinematically released and televised opera movies, particularly under the direction of Franco Zeffirelli.
 In 1990, he began singing with fellow tenors Luciano Pavarotti and José Carreras as part of The Three Tenors.
 The first Three Tenors recording became the best-selling classical album of all time.

 Growing up working in his parents' zarzuela company in Mexico, Domingo has since regularly promoted this form of Spanish opera.
-He also increasingly conducts operas and concerts and was the general director of the Los Angeles Opera in California from 2017 to 2019.
+He also increasingly conducts operas and concerts and was the general director of the Los Angeles Opera in California from 2003 to 2019.
 He was initially the artistic director and later general director of the Washington National Opera from 1996 to 2011.
 He has been involved in numerous humanitarian works, as well as efforts to help young opera singers, including starting and running the international singing competition, Operalia.
-In the years 2019-2021 he has performed continuously on stages in Berlin, Budapest, Cologne, Graz, Madrid, Mérida, Milan, Monte Carlo, Moscow, Munich, Palermo, Rome, Salzburg, Sofia, Verona, Versailles, Vienna and Zurich.
+Since 2019 he has performed continuously on stages in Berlin, Budapest, Cologne, Graz, Madrid, Mérida, Milan, Monte Carlo, Moscow, Munich, Palermo, Rome, Salzburg, Sofia, Verona, Versailles, Vienna and Zurich.